-If you are juggling between paying off some outstanding debts or saving up for an early retirement, you might be conflicted as to where to allocate your money first.
-Choosing to save, pay off debt or even invest first is a highly contested debate.
+If you are juggling debt repayments while saving for retirement, you might be conflicted as to how to allocate your money and where to put it first.

-Before any of us can start working off our debt or building our wealth, we need to understand which financial scenario ?getting out of debt, saving or investing first ?we should prioritise for ourselves.
+Before any of us can start working off our debt or building our wealth, we need to understand which financial scenario we should prioritise for ourselves.
 Here are 5 things you need to consider to decide what suits you the best.

-- Your job security and employee benefits: A freelancer will most likely need to have a greater emergency fund versus a government employee.
-Additionally, consider benefits your company might offer, such as medical and dental insurance coverage.
+- Your job security and employee benefits: A freelancer or self-employed person might need a larger emergency fund than a salaried employee, if their income is not always consistent or stable and if there is a greater risk of job loss.
+Additionally, consider what benefits your company offers, such as medical and dental insurance coverage.

 - Your risk appetite: How much and what kind of risks are you prepared to handle?

-To help build up your emergency funds passively, consider "paying yourself first", by squirrelling away a fixed amount of money every month into a low-risk cash management product; this may be a money market fund or a high-interest savings account.
-In any case, your cash management strategy is an essential part of your financial plan.
+To add to your emergency fund passively, consider "paying yourself first", by squirrelling away a fixed sum every month into a low-risk cash management product — this may be a money market fund or a high-interest savings account.
+Your cash management strategy is another essential part of your financial plan.

 Avoid taking on more bad debt

-As Singaporeans, we were taught from a young age that all debt is bad.
-The truth is more complicated than that.
-Differentiating between good and bad debt can prevent you from taking on unnecessary financial burden and help create an effective debt repayment plan.
+Differentiating between good and bad debt can prevent you from taking on an unnecessary financial burden, and help you create an effective debt repayment plan.

-The main goal is to limit unnecessary expenses that can lead to bad debt, and to spend within one's means.
-This can mean avoiding luxury purchases such as extravagant holidays or a costly designer watch.
+The main goal is to limit unnecessary expenses that can lead to bad debt, and to always spend within your means.
+This can mean avoiding luxury purchases such as extravagant holidays or costly designer watches.

 Create and stick to a debt repayment plan